jmoazami/Versatile-Gas-Price-Data-Extractor/README.md

-Versatile Gas Price Data Extractor by John Shaw Moazami,
+#Versatile Gas Price Data Extractor, AlphaPoint Challenge
-AlphaPoint Challenge

-PROBLEM:
+#Problem
 Given how exchanges working on the Ethereum blockchain must pay gas fees everytime a transaction is done on the blockchain, it is necessary to reduce the costs of these fees to efficently